wilys-json/CV-Squared/README.md

 ### Project development

-The project could thought as a three-phase process:
+The project could be thought as a three-phase process:

 *Model Training*